Diffuse supernova neutrinos at underground laboratories: The theory: diffuse from

 \subsection{Core collapse \sne\ and their cosmological rates}

 How common are \sne\ in the universe?
 The question of the rate of stellar death by core collapse is interestingly related to the question of stellar birth.
 Indeed, supernova progenitors have a typical life span of $\sim 10^7$ years, much smaller than the characteristic time of formation of a star.
 Thus, it is expected that the supernova rate (\snr) as a function of the redshift $z$, should be proportional to the cosmological star formation rate (\sfr), defined as the mass that forms stars per unit of (comoving) volume per unit time.
-Assuming that stars are are distributed in mass according to the Salpeter Initial Mass Function, $\phi(m) \propto m^{-2.35}$ \cite{Salpeter:1955it}, this proportionality between the supernova rate $R_{SN}(z)$ and the star formation rate $R_{SF}(z)$ reads: \be R_{SN}(z)= \frac{\int^{125 M_\odot}_{8 M_\odot} dm \phi(m)}{\int^{125 M_\odot}_{0.5 M_\odot} dm m \phi(m)} R_{SF}(z) \simeq 0.0122 M^{-1}_{\odot} R_{SF}(z)~, \ee where a cutoff of $0.5 M_\odot$ has been assumed and $125 M_\odot$ is a tentative upper limit for the occurrence of normal core collapse \sne\ (as opposed to pair instability ones or black-hole forming events).
-The exact value of this limit does not influence results appreciably.
+Assuming that stars are are distributed in mass according to the Salpeter Initial Mass Function, $\phi(m) \propto m^{-2.35}$ \cite{Salpeter:1955it}, this proportionality between the supernova number rate $R_{SN}(z)$ and the star formation rate $R_{SF}(z)$ (which is a mass rate, note the different units) reads: \be R_{SN}(z)= \frac{\int^{125 M_\odot}_{8 M_\odot} dm \phi(m)}{\int^{125 M_\odot}_{0.5 M_\odot} dm m \phi(m)} R_{SF}(z) \simeq 0.014~ M^{-1}_{\odot} R_{SF}(z)~, \ee where a cutoff of $0.5 M_\odot$ has been assumed and $125 M_\odot$ is a tentative upper limit for the occurrence of normal core collapse \sne\ (as opposed to pair instability ones or black-hole forming events) \footnote{ Although generally motivated by stellar evolution studies (see, e.g. \cite{Woosley:2002zz}), the integration limits in eq. (\ref{rsn}), are not robustly known.
+The resulting uncertainty on the supernova rate is subdominant compared to other major uncertainties of a factor $\sim 2$ that are discussed in this section, see fig. \ref{snrplot} and \ref{snrcontours}. }.